 And kudos to them for creating a tour to show us around this fantastic cave.

-When I posted my photos of the cave on Facebook I got a lot of comments, mainly about the location of this cave and why people had not heard about it before.
+When I posted my photos of the cave on Facebook, I got a lot of comments, mainly about the cave's location and why people hadn't heard of it before.

-The ever so responsible guide, Ármann, did not want to smile for the photo above, but I got a shot of him being less serious when my husband, who is a professional magician, showed him some magic tricks in the parking lot by Mývatnsstofa information centre where he dropped us off ;)
+The ever-so-responsible guide, Ármann, did not want to smile for the photo above, but I got a shot of him being less serious when my husband, who is a professional magician, showed him some magic tricks in the parking lot by Mývatnsstofa Visitor Centre, where he dropped us off ;)

 My husband doing magic tricks for Ármann :)